twright/Easy-Comment-Uploads/readme.txt

 **0.31**

- * Temp files are now stores in /tmp .
+ * Temp files are now stored in /tmp .
  * Smart auto-insertion of new lines after auto-added links.
  * Fixes bug with reallowing all users to upload.